 The Art of Natural Cheesemaking with David Asher

-The class begins with a session on dairy fermentation, focusing on the making of kefir, creme fraiche, yogurt, and cultured butter.
-Following the introductory session, we will learn about fresh cheeses including Fromage Frais and Chevre, and then continue on to make soft-aged French cheeses - Saint Marcellin, Crottin, Saint Valencay - from the very same batch.
+You’ll start your two-day journey with dairy fermentation, focusing on the making of kefir, creme fraiche, yogurt, and cultured butter.
+You’ll then delve into fresh cheeses (like Fromage Frais and Chevre) and continue on to make soft-aged French cheeses (Saint Marcellin, Crottin, and Saint Valencay) from the very same batch.

-On day two we explore rennet cheeses, making fresh cheese curd, and exploring the different directions that this basic cheese can take including Camembert, Limburger, Feta and Mozzarella.
-And we finish off the class with alpine cheeses and blues, making a Tomme, and a wheel of Gorgonzola, and all without packaged starters.
+By day two, you’ll be ready to explore rennet cheeses, make fresh cheese curd, and investigate all the directions a basic cheese can take once the process begins to evolve (such as Camembert, Limburger, Feta and Mozzarella).
+Finish off your cheese education with alpine cheeses and blues, make a Tomme, and a wheel of Gorgonzola… all without packaged starters.

 See all events.